Guide to pay-as-you-go mobile broadband and how to top up

 How to top up mobile broadband

 When you're close to using up your initial PAYG credit you'll need to top-up before you can keep surfing.
 The SIM card you insert into your dongle or laptop comes with its own mobile broadband number; it's a good idea to jot this number down somewhere safe so you have access to it, even when you're on the move.
 The easiest way to do this might be to add it as a 'My Mobile Broadband' number on your phone.

 Gone are the days when you had to trudge around looking for an open newsagents that sold top-up cards before you could get back up to speed – it's now far more convenient to get a mobile broadband top-up.
 All the PAYG mobile broadband providers have an area online where you can add credit simply by using a secure username and password.
 You can always access this via your dongle, even when you are out of credit, so it doesn't matter if you run out of data in the middle of nowhere – see below for details of your specific ISP.

 For some services you can still buy a voucher from your provider’s high street store, or look out for the 'top-up' logo in the windows of retail outlets like supermarkets, newsagents and off licences.
 Using an E Top-Up card given to you by your provider, you can add credit by passing this card over to the vendor.

-- Orange doesn't have its own prepay mobile broadband deals.
-As part of the T-Mobile/Orange rebrand to EE, all Orange customers looking for pay-as-you-go mobile broadband are directed to T-Mobile products.
+- Orange As part of the T-Mobile/Orange rebrand to EE, all Orange customers looking for pay-as-you-go mobile broadband are now directed to EE products (above).